vinanrra/Albion-Online_Assistant_Docs/docs/setup/index.md

 ## /setup show

-This command will allow you to show bot settings if configured
+This command displays the current configuration of the bot, including settings like public server status, roles, blacklist settings, and nickname editing options.

 ## /setup delete

-This command will allow you you to remove all your Discord data from the bot
+This command will remove all the settings and data related to the bot from the server.
+It should be used with caution.